 To test for kidney problems, your doctor may do an initial dipstick test on a sample of your urine.
 If your doctor suspects you may have CKD or reduced kidney function then a urine sample (preferably the first urine specimen of the day) will be sent to the local laboratory to be tested.
 This is the only way to identify small quantities of albumin and to measure the amount of protein present.

-You may be asked to repeat the sample, particularly if the first one was not from early in the morning, because there are other factors which may cause a small increase in the amount of albumin.
+You may be asked to repeat the sample, particularly if the first one was not from early in the morning.
+This is because there are other factors which may cause a small increase in the amount of albumin.

 What are the signs of proteinuria?

 Large amounts of protein in your urine may cause it to look foamy in the toilet.
 Also, the loss of protein from your body means your blood can no longer soak up enough fluid, and you may notice swelling in your hands, feet, abdomen, or face.
-These are signs of very large protein loss.
-This is called nephrotic syndrome.
+These are signs of very large protein loss: a condition called nephrotic syndrome.

-Most people who have proteinuria will not notice any abnormal signs or symptoms related to this.
+Most people who have proteinuria will not notice any related signs or symptoms.
 Laboratory testing is the only way to find out how much protein you have in your urine.

 Who should have their urine routinely tested for proteinuria?

-NICE has suggested that the following people should be offered a urine test for proteinuria:
+NICE has suggested that the following people should be considered for a urine test for proteinuria:

-- People with kidney function known to be less than 60% of normal.
+- People with kidney function known to be less than 65% of normal.
+This assessment is made using a blood test for your kidney measurement, called your estimated glomerular filtration rate (eGFR).

 - People with diabetes.